 Still having trouble?

-Our awesome support team is standing by to help you!
-Feel free to start a chat using the bubble at the bottom right corner of this screen.
+Our awesome support team is here to help you!
+Start a chat using the chat bubble at the bottom right corner of this screen.

 💡 Keep in mind, chat support is only available to event organizers and staff.
 We'll refer chats from attendees to their event's organizer.